 Action messages are used to specify all possible actions of all match-action tables.

 The Action message defines the following fields:

 - preamble, a Preamble message with the ID, name, and alias of this action - params, a repeated field of Param messages representing the set of runtime parameters that should be provided by the control plane when inserting or modifying a table entry with this action.
 Each Param message contains the following fields: - id, the uint32 identifier of this parameter.
 No rules are prescribed on the way Param IDs should be allocated, as long as two Param of the same action do not have the same ID.
-Nonetheless, we recommend that the IDs be assigned incrementally, starting from 1, in the same order as in the P4 action declaration. - name, the string representing the name of this parameter. - annotations, a repeated field of strings, each one representing a P4 annotation associated to this parameter. - bitwidth, an int32 value set to the size in bits of this parameter. - doc, which describes this parameter using a Documentation message. - type_name, which indicates whether the action parameter has a user-defined type; this is useful for translation.
+Nonetheless, if the P4Info message was generated from a P4 compiler, we recommend that the IDs be assigned incrementally, starting from 1, in the same order as in the P4 action declaration.
+The programmer can either choose the IDs using the @id annotation, or let the compiler choose them. - name, the string representing the name of this parameter. - annotations, a repeated field of strings, each one representing a P4 annotation associated to this parameter. - bitwidth, an int 32 value set to the size in bits of this parameter. - $-\,$ doc, which describes this parameter using a Documentation message. - type\name, which indicates whether the action parameter has a user-defined type; this is useful for translation.